konimarti/zip.c3l/README.md

 - Read and extract files from ZIP archives.
 - Create new ZIP archives and add files.
 - Support ZIP and ZIP64 formats.
-- Pure C3 implementation (no external dependencies).
+- Pure C3 implementation without any external dependencies.

 ## Installation